astrovishalthakur/MachineLearning/Movie_rec_system/Readme.md

 ## You will notice that similarity.pkl and movie-list.pkl are missing.
 ##### I was unable to add them due to size being more than 25MB.
 ##### You can run the jupyter notebook provided above, and it will generate those files.
 You can copy - paste it to your project

+# Following Project is a Content Based Recommender System which uses cosine similarity to find similar data.